Harvest and Jam: Optimal Self-Sustainable Jamming Attacks against Remote State Estimation: Perfect Channel Information

-Proposition~\ref{prop} indicates that using relative value iteration, we are able to find the optimal policy.
-However, this procedure can be computationally expensive when the state space is large.
+Proposition~\ref{prop} indicates relative value iteration yields the optimal policy. {Algorithm~\ref{alg:rvi} summarizes the detailed procedure for computing $D_t(\phi)$ and thus the optimal policy.\footnote{Algorithm~\ref{alg:rvi} has a theoretical per-iteration complexity $\mathcal{O}(|\mathbb{S}|^2 |\mathbb{A}|)$, where $|\cdot|$ is the cardinality of the set.
+Fortunately, the transitions for $\tau^{(i)}$ is sparse, i.e., either increases by $1$ or resets to $0$.
+Since the state space of $\tau^{(i)}$ is typically much larger than that of the channel states, the complexity is approximately reduced to $\mathcal{O}(|\mathbb{S}| |\mathbb{A}|)$.}} However, this procedure can be computationally expensive when the state space is large.
 The monotonic property in Theorem~\ref{thm:structure} indicates that the optimal power allocations switch between certain thresholds.
-While the analytical form of these thresholds may not be available, gradient-estimate-based algorithms~\cite{nourian2014optimal} can be employed to search for them.
+While these thresholds lack closed forms, gradient-estimate-based methods~\cite{nourian2014optimal} can be employed to search for them.
 This significantly enhances the computational efficiency of determining the optimal policy~\cite{puterman2014markov}.

 Additionally, it is important to note that the countably infinite nature of the state space makes it impractical to solve the Bellman equation directly.
-To address this issue, the set of $\tau^{(i)}$ is typically truncated to a finite subset by imposing an upper limit, denoted as $L$, and treating any $\tau^{(i)}$ greater than $L$ as $L$.
+In practice, $\tau^{(i)}$ is truncated at some $L$, with all larger values mapped to $L$.
 Given the monotonic nature of the optimal policy, the solution to the truncated problem coincides with the true optimal solution when $L$ is sufficiently large.